Grade 1 Supporting tests: a simple guide

 Rock & Pop requires you to choose from either Improvising or Playback.

-Aural Tests
+Aural tests

-In your Grade 1 Aural test you'll be asked to demonstrate your aural recognition skills by listening to a short 4 bar extract of music and then responding to it through actions and answers.
+In your Grade 1 aural test, you'll be asked to demonstrate your aural recognition skills by listening to a short 4 bar extract of music and then responding to it through actions and answers.

 Further resources